Effective Date: October 11th, 2023

 Certain PII, such as information about medical or health conditions, racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership or information specifying the sex life of an individual, is considered “Sensitive Information.”
 Contract Logix will also treat any PII received from a third party where the third party identifies and treats such PII as sensitive, as Sensitive Information.
 Contract Logix will always obtain affirmative express consent (opt in) from individuals if Sensitive Information is to be (i) disclosed to a third party or (ii) used for a purpose other than those for which it was originally collected or subsequently authorized by the individuals through the exercise of opt-in choice.

 Accountability for Onward Transfer.
-We are responsible for the processing of PII we receive under the Privacy Shield and subsequently transfer to a third party acting as an agent on our behalf.
+We are responsible for the processing of PII we receive under the EU-U.S. and/or the Swiss-U.S. Data Privacy Framework Principles (DPF Principles) and/or SCCs (as applicable) and subsequently transfer to a third party acting as an agent on our behalf.
 Contract Logix will comply with the Notice and Choice Principles in any transfer of PII to a third party acting as a controller or an agent.
-In addition, any such third-party controller or agent will be under a contract that provides that (i) such PII may only be processed for limited and specified purposes consistent with the consent provided by the individual, and (ii) the controller will provide the level of protection required by the Privacy Shield Framework, and (iii) the controller will notify Contract Logix if it makes a determination that it can no longer meet this obligation, and that upon such determination, the third party controller will cease processing information and take other reasonable and appropriate steps to remediate unauthorized processing.
+In addition, any such third-party controller or agent will be under a contract that provides that (i) such PII may only be processed for limited and specified purposes consistent with the consent provided by the individual, and (ii) the controller will provide the level of protection required by the DPF Principles and/or SCCs (as applicable), and (iii) the controller will notify Contract Logix if it makes a determination that it can no longer meet this obligation, and that upon such determination, the third party controller will cease processing information and take other reasonable and appropriate steps to remediate unauthorized processing.
 Upon request, Contract Logix will provide a summary or a representative copy of the relevant privacy provisions of any such contract with the Department of Commerce.

-In cases where an EU individual’s data is transferred onward to third parties pursuant to the Privacy Shield, Contract Logix may be potentially liable.
+In cases where an EU, UK, or Swiss individual’s data is transferred onward to third parties pursuant to the SCCs, Contract Logix may be potentially liable.

 Security.
 Contract Logix takes reasonable and appropriate measures to protect any PII that it creates, maintains, uses, or disseminates, from loss, misuse, and unauthorized access, disclosure, alteration, and destruction.

 Data Integrity and Purpose Limitation.
-Consistent with the Privacy Shield Principles, Contract Logix will not process personal information in a way that is incompatible with the purposes for which it was collected or subsequently authorized by the individual who provided such PII.
+Consistent with the DPF Principles and/or SCCs (as applicable), Contract Logix will not process personal information in a way that is incompatible with the purposes for which it was collected or subsequently authorized by the individual who provided such PII.
 To the extent necessary for those purposes, we take reasonable steps to ensure that PII is accurate, complete, current, and reliable for its intended use.

 Any PII collected by Contract Logix will be maintained in a form identifying or making identifiable the individual who provided such PII only for as long as it serves the purpose of processing for which it was collected or subsequently authorized by the individual who provided such PII.
 This does not prevent Contract Logix from processing PII for longer periods for the time and to the extent such processing reasonably serves the purposes of archiving in the public interest, journalism, literature and art, scientific or historical research, and statistical analysis.